hoangduytran/blender-manual/manual/scene_layout/scene/properties.rst

 Active Clip
-   Selects a :doc:`Movie Clip </movie_clip/index>` that can be used by :ref:`constraints-motion-tracking` Constraints or a camera's :ref:`bpy.types.CameraBackgroundImage`.
+   Selects a :doc:`Movie Clip </movie_clip/index>` that can be used by :doc:`/animation/constraints/motion_tracking/index` or a camera's :ref:`bpy.types.CameraBackgroundImage`.

 .. _bpy.types.UnitSettings: